Myst: Audio

-Chris Brandkamp produced most of the ambient and incidental sounds in the game.
+Chris Brandkamp served as sound engineer on Myst; he also doubled as Cyan's chief financial officer.
+Brandkamp produced most of the ambient and incidental sounds in the game.
 To make sure the sounds fit, Brandkamp had to wait until the game's visuals were placed in context.
 Sound effects were drawn from unlikely sources; the noise of a fire in a boiler was created by driving slowly over stones in a driveway because recordings of actual fire did not sound like fire burning.
 The chimes of a large clock tower were simulated using a wrench, then transposed to a lower pitch.
-For the bubbles, which he recalled as "the most hateful sound", was created from the bubbles in the toilet using various tubes blown.
+Audio of bubbles, which he recalled as "the most hateful sound", was created by blowing bubbles into differently-sized tubes in a toilet.

 At first, Myst had no music, because the Millers did not want music to interfere with the gameplay.
-After a few tests, they realized that the background music did not adversely affect the game, alluding to Super Mario Bros.
-In fact, "seemed to really help the mood of certain places that you were at in the game."
+After a few tests, they realized that the background music did not adversely affect the game and heightened the mood of certain areas.
 Robyn Miller ended up composing 40 minutes of synthesized music that was used in the game and later published as Myst: The Soundtrack.
 Mixing and effects were done on an E-mu Proteus MPS synthesizer.
 The soundtrack was recorded over the course of two weeks' evenings.
 Initially, Cyan released the soundtrack via a mail-order service, but before the release of Myst's sequel, Riven, Virgin Records acquired the rights to release the soundtrack, and the CD was re-released on April 21, 1998.
+A limited-edition 2-LP vinyl release was released in April 2021.
+The release includes two colored LPs (pink and blue) with a vinyl-exclusive never-before-released track, "AUDIO TRIAL 31—AGE FOUR", as well as never-before-seen documents, photographs, maps, and artifacts.